Papal States: Middle Ages to 17th century

 The provinces were financially self-sufficient; Rome only exercised coordination.
 The supreme authority of each individual province was the Papal Legate, who operated with full powers in the name of the Pontiff.
 The legate governed together with the Rector.
 The territorial physiognomy of the various provinces remained uncertain for a long time.
 Only under Pope Pius IV (1559–1565) was a certain and specific identification established for each province.

 Until 1540 all the northern territories (Romagna) were administered by a single papal legation.
 The Cardinal Legate, head of the local government, resided in Bologna, the largest city in the region which became de facto capital.
-In 1540, Pope Paul III decided to nominate an apostolic Legate to Ravenna, splitting the Provincia of Romagna into two: one legate in Bologna and other in Ravenna.

-Following the incorporation of some important territories such as the Duchy of Ferrara, the Duchy of Urbino and the Duchy of Castro, which took place between 1598 and 1649, the Holy See created two new legations: that of Ferrara (during the pontificate of Pope Clement VIII, (1592–1605) and that of Urbino (strongly desired by Pope Urban VIII).
-The territory of Castro, although dependent on Viterbo, continued to enjoy a broad autonomy.
-(Note: The former Duchy of Castro, after its annexation in 1649, also began to be known as the State of Valentano and/or State of Ronciglione) In those same years some dioceses of Lazio and Umbria asked for the creation of a new province, Sabina, with Collevecchio as its capital (1605).